 Ringo was on duty when we were leaving and he organised a limousine to take us to the airport.
 He even called ahead to the airport and had porters waiting for us so that we didn’t have to wheel our own bags.
 He really did make us feel like royalty.
 I suppose thats why its a 5*star hotel.

 When I went back to Hong Kong last year, I took my family to the Shangri La to meet Ringo.
 If he didn’t remember me he sure didn’t show it!
-We spent 5 days at the Shangri La Tanjung Aru in Kota Kinabalu last year, you can read about it here.
-While it was beautiful and the staff were amazing it wasn’t quite like my visit Shangri La experience and I think that was because of Ringo.
+We spent 5 days at the Shangri La Tanjung Aru in Kota Kinabalu last year, while it was beautiful and the staff were amazing, it wasn’t quite like my visit Shangri La experience and I think that was because of Ringo.
+He definitely adds to making it one of the best hotels in Kowloon.